Oregon Paid Family and Medical Leave

 All employees who work in Oregon are eligible as of their date of hire.
 Employees working and residing out of state are ineligible.
 Additionally, if an employee has worked for the UO for at least 90 days prior to the start of their leave, their job is protected while they're on PFML.

-The contribution rate as of September 2023 is 1 percent of wages up to $168,600 annually.
+The contribution rate is 1 percent of wages up to $168,600 annually.
 Employees pay sixty percent of the contribution, and the university pays forty percent on their behalf.

 • For example, if an employee's gross pay is $1,000: